-A class of drugs well known for inducing dry coughs, a type of a cough that does not produce mucus (also known as phlegm or sputum), is called Angiotensin Converting Enzyme (ACE) inhibitors.
+A class of drugs well known for inducing dry coughs, a type of a cough that does not produce mucus, is called Angiotensin Converting Enzyme (ACE) inhibitors.
 Lisinopril is an example of an ACE inhibitor.

 According to a study, about 5-35% of patients on ACE inhibitors are likely to come down with a dry, persistent cough which would be unresponsive to pharmacotherapy of any sort.
 Simply put, irrespective of whatever interventions you make, as long as you stay on that medication, chances are the cough would persist.

 Though ACE inhibitors are in the forefront of causing a drug-induced dry cough, some other drugs can induce a cough.
 Nasal sprays containing Fluticasone, Simvastatin, and Carvedilol have also been reported to cause a dry cough.

 ACE inhibitors are used as first-line therapy in the management of elevated blood pressure.
 They are also used in the management of heart failure, in preventing strokes, and in preventing and treating kidney disease (nephropathy) in people with hypertension or diabetes.

 Members of the ACE inhibitors class of drugs are Lisinopril, Captopril, Enalapril, Ramipril, Perindopril, Benazepril, and Fosinopril.
 Lisinopril is regarded as the most prominent.
 A monotherapy of Lisinopril is effective in managing elevated blood pressure while other ACE inhibitors have to be used in combination with other blood pressure medications.